Personal tax planning in 2024/2025

 Pension contributions: Investing in the future

 For the 2024/25 tax year, the annual allowance for pension contributions increases to £60,000, or 100% of earnings, whichever is lower.
-Utilising this allowance reduces taxable income and the amount of tax owed; the allowance is also be tapered down for high earners.
+Utilising this allowance reduces taxable income and the amount of tax owed.
+The allowance is also be tapered down for high earners.

 Planning for capital gains

 For the fiscal year 2024/25, there is an annual exempt amount set at £3,000.
 This exemption allows individuals to realise gains of up to this limit without paying any CGT.
 This threshold provides a strategic opportunity for taxpayers to manage assets in a tax efficient manner.
-By planning the sale of assets, such as real estate, stocks or collectables, individuals will ensure that gains do not exceed the exempt amount in any given tax year, thereby avoiding CGT on those gains.
+Therefore, by planning the sale of assets, such as real estate, stocks or collectables, individuals will ensure that gains do not exceed the exempt amount in any given tax year, thereby avoiding CGT on those gains.

 Strategic planning involves timing the sale of assets to take full advantage of the annual exemption.